TV's "As the World Turns" is ending - so what?

 Gordon decided that all Seagate people must know this trick of jumping over the middle of conversations to get to the conclusions faster, like Doug and Al. He resolved to learn how himself.

-“Thanks,” Gordon said and walked on.
-There’ll be no end to the market for computers and disc drives if they get into every specialized occupation on Earth.
+"Thanks," Gordon said and walked on, thinkingTherell be no end to the market for computers and disc drives if they get into every specialized occupation on Earth.

 Gordon started back to the airport, passing by Al again.
 Al was back at the crap table, now up by $100,000 but not looking any more excited than when he was down by $70,000.
 Smiling and shaking his head, Gordon joined the cab line outside the hotel.